Edo Castle: History

 Various fires over the centuries damaged or destroyed parts of the castle, Edo and the majority of its buildings being made of timber.

-On April 21, 1701, in the Great Pine Corridor (Matsu no Ōrōka) of Edo Castle, Asano Takumi-no-kami drew his short sword and attempted to kill Kira Kōzuke-no-suke for insulting him.
+On April 21, 1701, in the Great Pine Corridor (Matsu no Ōrōka) of Edo Castle, Asano Takumi-no-kami drew his short sword and attempted to kill Kira Kōzuke-no-suke.
 This triggered the events involving the forty-seven rōnin.

 In this 1847 map, the castle area is censored.

 After the capitulation of the shogunate in 1867, the inhabitants and shōgun had to vacate the premises.
 The castle compound was renamed Tokyo Castle (東京城, Tōkei-jō) in October, 1868, and then renamed Imperial Castle (皇城, Kōjō) in 1869.
 In the year Meiji 2 (1868), on the 23rd day of the 10th month of the Japanese calendar the emperor moved to Tokyo and Edo castle became an imperial palace.

 A fire consumed the old Edo Castle on the night of May 5, 1873.
 The area around the old keep, which burned in the 1657 Meireki fire, became the site of the new Imperial Palace Castle (宮城, Kyūjō), built in 1888.
 Some Tokugawa-period buildings which were still standing were destroyed to make space for new structures for the imperial government.
 The imperial palace building itself, however, was constructed in Nishinomaru Ward, not in the same location as the shōguns palace in Honmaru Ward.

 The site suffered substantial damage during World War II and in the destruction of Tokyo in 1945.

 Today the site is part of the Tokyo Imperial Palace.
 The government declared the area an historic site and has undertaken steps to restore and preserve the remaining structures of Edo Castle.